Updated June 22, 2020

 In general, you should be very mindful of an older llama’s weight.
 It is very common for llamas to become overweight as they continue to eat at the same pace while lowering their general activity levels due to arthritis or stiffness.
 Obesity in llamas can lead to a host of health issues.
 You can talk to your veterinarian about switching to a different type of hay that may help prevent further weight gain or safely limiting their access to food.

 Underweight llamas may be losing out on food from competing llamas, in which case they may need their own special source of food to stay healthy.
 You can supplement a thin llama’s food with a source that has at least 14% protein content to help them put on more weight.
 Weight loss can also be the result of dental issues; older llamas can lose, break, or wear down some or many of their permanent teeth through the course of their long lives.
 It’s also common for some of their teeth to sharpen over time.
 As a result, they may have a harder time chewing comfortably and getting the proper mix of nutrients from standard food.
 Tall or tough pasture grass and hay might be especially difficult for an older llama with dental issues to eat.
-If you see someone dropping wads of cud, this is a telltale sign of dental issues.
+If you see someone dropping wads of Food matter that returns from the first stomach compartment back to the mouth for further chewing, this is a telltale sign of dental issues.
 They try their best to chew the grass or hay, but because of their dental issues, they just can’t break it down enough to digest.
 It’s especially important to monitor an older llama’s weight as they age to ensure that they are getting enough to eat (and are able to eat the food available to them).
 If necessary, you can make your own special food by offering soaked hay pellets or chopped hay to give their teeth an easier time.
 By giving them foods that do not require the extensive chewing that hay and grass require, you can ensure residents with dental issues are still getting all of the nutrients they need.
 You should also have a veterinarian evaluate and manage your llama’s dental health, which may have to happen more frequently as a llama enters their senior years.

 If it seems like older llamas aren’t thriving, it could be a vitamin or mineral imbalance due to less effective chewing and digestion.
 Make sure they continue to have easy access to minerals given where they graze and spend time indoors!
 If necessary, you can administer a llama-safe vitamin booster to help clear up any nagging deficiencies.
 Always consult with your veterinarian before making big changes to any resident’s supplementation.